Azure/iotc-device-bridge/README.md

-# IoT Central cloud gateway
+# Azure IoT Central Device Bridge
-This repository contains everything you need create a cloud gateway into Azure IoT Central that can be used to ingest device data from other sources such as other IoT platforms.
-It will provision an Azure Function that can be used to transform and forward device messages into IoT Central using HTTP POST requests.
+This repository contains everything you need create a device bridge to connect other IoT clouds such as Sigfox, Particle, and The Things Network (TTN) to IoT Central.
+The device bridge forwards the messages your devices send to other clouds to your IoT Central app.
+In your IoT Central app, you can build rules and run analytics on that data, create workflows in Microsoft Flow and Azure Logic apps, export that data, and much more.
+This solution will provision several Azure resources into your Azure subscription that work together to transform and forward device messages through a webhook integration in Azure Functions.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fiotc-cloud-to-cloud-integration%2Fmaster%2Fazuredeploy.json%3Ftoken%3DAnbfx2RuC5y_x6GVjHxLwPe3KOQ2zDceks5b2PAawA%253D%253D)

 ## Instructions
-Take the following steps to deploy an Azure Function into your subscription and set up the cloud gateway.
+Take the following steps to deploy an Azure Function into your subscription and set up the device bridge.

 1. Click the `Deploy to Azure` button above.
 This opens up a custom ARM template in the Azure Portal to deploy the Azure Function.